Corpus Christi Construction Accident Lawyers

 Do I need an attorney to handle my injury claim?

 Sometimes, workers may find that their employer will pressure them to resolve an accident claim without having an attorney present.
 They will often downplay the severity of the accident, or they may reassure you that they will “take responsibility” and “take care of you” after the accident if you agree not to hire an attorney.
 Trusting your employer to do the right thing may be a big mistake, considering that they (like most businesses) are usually only looking at the bottom line, and are often incentivized to pay you as little as possible for your often-serious injury claim.
 An experienced attorney will be your trusted advocate and will fight to make sure you are fairly compensated for the true costs of your injury.
 Don’t just trust them to make it right, make absolutely certain you are not taken advantage of following an accident!

 Brunkenhoefer, P.C.
-Injury Attorneys has nearly 80 years of combined experience helping injured parties like you.
+Injury Attorneys has 25 years of experience helping injured parties like you.
 Since 1976, we’ve been helping innocent people collect on the financial compensation they deserve when they are wrongfully hurt by someone else’s actions.
 If you or someone close to you has been injured in a construction accident, we are prepared to help you with your claim.
 Contact us today at (361) 888-8808 to talk to a skilled legal professional about how our firm can best assist you.